kraglik/kraft/README.md

 # Kraft

-Kraft is a pythonic deep learning framework.
-It has a built-in GPU acceleration.
+Kraft is a pythonic deep learning framework with a built-in GPU acceleration.
+It is following an early PyTorch, slightly altering its API where necessary.

+`kraft.autograd` is an automatic differentiation framework built upon NumPy and CuPy.
+It defines `Variable`, `Function`, and some basic functions in the `kraft.autograd.ops` module.

+`kraft.optim` contains simple, easy to follow implementations of several popular optimization algorithms, such as Adam and SGD.

+`kraft.nn` provides a `Module` class.
+Every neural network built with `kraft` must inherit this class.
+`kraft.nn` also provides some basic layers, such as `Linear`, `Conv2d`, `MaxPool2d`, and `AvgPool2d`.